louismullie/temp-data/markdown_final/d3ffccd4-8f4e-57ca-61e4-16e5ee6bf68c.md

 ### Recommendations for cardiac chamber quantification by echocardiography in adults: an update from the American Society of Echocardiography and the European association of cardiovascular imaging [^79b1194c].
 Journal of the American Society of Echocardiography (2015).
 Medium credibility.

-Echocardiographic assessment of right atrial (RA) size — volume by 2D describes that "2D volumetric measurements are usually based on tracings of the blood-tissue interface on the apical four-chamber view" and that "At the tricuspid valve level, the contour is closed by connecting the two opposite sections of the tricuspid ring with a straight line."
-It adds, "Volumes can be computed by using either the single plane area-length" or "the disks summation technique," performed in a "2D view."
-The listed advantage is "More representative of actual RA size than linear dimensions," while limitations include "Assumes a symmetrical shape of the cavity," "Single plane volume calculation may be inaccurate since it assumes that RA enlargement is symmetrical," and "Normal values not well established."
+Echocardiographic assessment of right atrial (RA) size — volume by 2D describes that "2D volumetric measurements are usually based on tracings of the blood-tissue interface on the apical four-chamber view" and that "At the tricuspid valve level, the contour is closed by connecting the two opposite sections of the tricuspid ring with a straight line".
+It adds, "Volumes can be computed by using either the single plane area-length" or "the disks summation technique", performed in a "2D view".
+The listed advantage is "More representative of actual RA size than linear dimensions", while limitations include "Assumes a symmetrical shape of the cavity", "Single plane volume calculation may be inaccurate since it assumes that RA enlargement is symmetrical", and "Normal values not well established".

 ---